 With Christmas a few weeks away, you may be looking for some fun party dessert ideas.
-I have a sweet option to fill that need: let me show you how to make marshmallow pops for Christmas treats.
+I have a sweet option to fill that need: let me show you how to make Christmas marshmallow pops.

-These cute little sweet bites are great options as part of a dessert platter or to take to a party (“I’ll bring the dessert!”)
+These cute little sweet treats are a great option as part of a dessert platter or to take to a Christmas party (“I’ll bring the dessert!”)

 I want to show you how to make marshmallow pops, how easy they are, and how you can make them for a variety of occasions throughout the year so I have created a video for you.

 How to Make Marshmallow Pops for Christmas Treats

 This post contains affiliate links to products used in the creation of this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.

 When can you use these marshmallow pops?
 Here are actual events when I’ve used them.
 See more ideas at the end of the post.

 - I first made marshmallow pops on Valentine’s Day for a girlfriends’ luncheon.